Note: This feature requires a FotoWare Main user license. It is not available to FotoWeb Legacy users.

 Select one or more images and select Crop & Download in the action bar.
 If your selection contains non-image files, the Crop & Download option is not available.

 Cropping and sizing

 Set the crop by dragging a frame around the area you'd like to keep.
 You can also rotate the crop by placing the cursor outside the crop frame and dragging.

-Then specify a pixel size by setting width and/or height.
-You can set either and let the other be determined by the crop, or you can lock the aspect by setting both width and height.
+Specify a pixel size by setting width or height, or both.
+You can set one value and let the other be determined by the crop, or you can lock the aspect by setting both width and height.